nasa-jpl-memex/image_space/imagespace/README.md

 # Image Space Server

+ImageSpace is a plugin for [Girder](https://girder.readthedocs.org/en/latest/).

+There are three processes involved for this app: a MongoDB server, an image similarity server, and a Girder web server containing the imagespace plugin.

-ImageSpace is a plugin for [Girder](https://girder.readthedocs.org/en/latest/) Please upgrade to latest snapshot of Girder to resolve ImageSpace deployment issues
+Note: Please upgrade to latest snapshot of Girder to resolve ImageSpace deployment issues

 - Comprehensive Deploy
   * Follow below steps
 - Easy Deploy, skips local indexing of documents
   * Follow below steps but **skip** setting up [Image similarity server](#imageSim)

-There are three processes involved for this app: a MongoDB server, an image similarity server, and a Girder web server containing the imagespace plugin.

 ## Pre-requisites and Install